 For example, how long do you deal with calculating figures when property depreciates in value?
 How much time does it take to track rental incomes compared to purchase income?
 How long does it take you to add up your driving-for-dollars miles to mark them down as expenses?
 How much time do you spend logging different ways of receiving income?
 If the answer to these questions is “hours!”, you need some software to help manage your workload—after all, you have a life to live and profits to enjoy!

-With all that in mind, what features, in particular, should an agent look for when choosing an accounting real estate software?
+With all that in mind, what features, in particular, should an investor look for when choosing an accounting real estate software?
 We’ve boiled the list down to these capabilities:

 - Tracking expenses

 - Sending invoices

 - Managing the inventory

 But you may have more or different items to add, so at this point, we recommend you write a list of your needs.
 If possible, make a note of how long you currently spend on these tasks.
 You may also like to join the online real estate investor community to see what others think.

 Taking these steps will help you to track down the solution you need—which brings us neatly to our next section: which real estate software for investors is best?

 Best Accounting Software Solutions for Real Estate Investors